 Of course Westminster should have shared socially-generated wealth with all parts of the UK from the start (1707).
 Instead it sacrificed peripheral UK prosperity so that vast public value could continue to be directed into London site owner pockets.

 However, devolved tax raising powers now provide Holyrood with the opportunity to start changing damaging taxes to benign AGR.
-These articles show how substituting 10p of Income Tax (2017 devolved limit) and replacing the revenue with locally-collected AGR would add £5-6 billion a year to the Scottish economy.
-By cancelling the equivalent deadweight losses.
 Any missed opportunities to enact AGR reforms would transfer responsibility for Scottish inequality from Westminster to Holyrood.

 Instead of repressing jobs and enterprise by taxing them, Holyrood should collect Scotland’s socially produced surplus to properly fund public services.

 The mechanism that would redistribute our socially produced surplus (much of it today unjustly awarded to site owners) is Adam Smith’s Annual Ground Rent.
 Replacing taxes on wages and trade with AGR (aka Land Value Tax) would not only share that surplus fairly – tackling embedded inequality – but also boost and share prosperity, reversing the age-old flow of people and resources out of our country.